ncguan/README-generator/generated-README.md

 To run tests, run the following command:

-run tests
+n/a

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at guan@gmail.com.
+If you have any questions about the repo, open an issue or contact me directly at example@gmail.com.
 You can find more of my work at [ncguan](https://github.com/ncguan).